 District 4 awarded a 61.5% majority to incumbent Yolanda Avila over opposing candidate Regina English.
-Avila supports improving infrastructure and transit throughout the city, as well as bolstering economic development.
+Avila, who graduated from CC in 1985, supports improving infrastructure and transit throughout the city, as well as bolstering economic development.

 Regarding COVID-19, Avila said that city council should “ensure that any barriers to getting vaccines are eliminated” and “look for additional opportunities and resources to help those most impacted by the pandemic — from families to small businesses.”

 Out of four other candidates from District 5, Nancy Henjum was chosen to replace former council member Jill Gaebler.
 Henjum’s top three priorities are “supporting local business, strengthening our neighborhoods, and protecting our parks and open space.”